Balanced budget amendment: Poland

 Poland's constitution (adopted in 1997) caps the public debt at 60% of GDP – the government cannot take on any financial obligations that would cause that limit to be exceeded.
 To ensure this level is never breached, Poland has a self-imposed debt threshold of 55% of GDP, and the government must take action to balance the budget once this level is exceeded.

 Slovenia

-In 2013, the Slovenian parliament approved a balanced budget amendment to the constitution that will come into force in 2015.
+In 2013, the Slovenian parliament approved a balanced budget amendment to the constitution that came into force in 2015.

 Spain

 In 2011, the Spanish Parliament proposed a law amending the Spanish Constitution to require a balanced budget at both the national and regional level by 2020.
 The law states that public debt cannot exceed 60% of GDP, though exceptions would be made in case of a natural catastrophe, economic recession, or other emergencies.
 The changes will also require the government to stick to EU annual deficit limits of 3% of GDP.